goofball222/unifi/README.md

 ---

 ## **2025-11-12:**
-<h2>10.0 beta images now introduce a warning about MongoDB deprecation and 90 seconds of startup delay if old embedded versions are detected.
+<h2>10.0 beta images now introduce a warning about MongoDB deprecation and 90 seconds of startup delay if the database mode is still "internal"
+and old embedded versions are detected.

-Anyone still running new images with old MongoDB versions and databases should work out an upgrade plan/path ASAP, current planned deprecation date is 2026-02-15.</h2>
+Anyone still running new images with old MongoDB versions and "internal" databases should work out an upgrade plan/path ASAP, current planned deprecation date is 2026-02-15.</h2>

 Tags now available with newer, supported/non-EOL versions of MongoDB built in:
 `latest-mongo8-beta`, `latest-ubuntu-mongo8-beta`, `latest-debian-mongo8-beta`, `10.0-mongo8-beta`, `10.0-ubuntu-mongo8-beta`, `10.0-debian-mongo8-beta`